 The hardest part of getting started as a session musician is finding your first few jobs.
-These tips should help you narrow your session musician job hunt down and kick start things so the work starts pouring in.
+These tips should help you narrow your session musician job hunt down and kick start things, so the work starts pouring in.

-A lot of things in the music industry are about who you know, and getting work as a session musician is no different.
+A lot of things in the music industry are about who you know, and getting to work as a session musician is no different.
 Do you know any musicians who are getting ready to record that might be able to use an extra hand?
 Do you know anyone who works in a studio?
 Even if you don't know anyone who can give you some work right off the bat, get the word out in your circle that you're available for hire.

-Hit Up Your Local Studios:
+Hit Up Your Local Studios